This post may contain affiliate links. Please read our disclosure policy.

 The simple syrup.

 Lebanese baklawa is drenched in syrup flavored with flower water (not to be confused with flower extracts).
-Get bottles of imported Lebanese flower waters in my shop here).
+Get pure Lebanese flower waters in my shop).
 Some recipes use a combination of rose and orange blossom water.
 I use orange blossom only, and I measure it away from the pan of syrup so I don’t make a mistake and over-pour into the syrup.
 Unlike vanilla extract, use this is a flavoring with restraint.

-I always called this “simple syrup,” until I learned that simple syrup is simple because it’s a 1:1 ratio of sugar to water.
-My syrup recipe (find it here) has more sugar than water, but it’s still pretty darn simple.
+We often this “simple syrup,” even though actual simple syrup is simple because it’s a 1:1 ratio of sugar to water.
+Get a great recipe for Simple Syrup for baklawa, which has more sugar than water, but it’s still pretty darn simple.
 Take care not to cook the syrup too long.
 Use a timer just to be sure to nail it every time (5 minutes simmered after bringing to a boil).
 I like to double the recipe so that I always have syrup chilling in the refrigerator, just in case I want to whip up a batch of baklawa (yes, you can WHIP UP baklawa!).

 The Butter.